bsbarkur/anveshanegalu/_posts/2024-02-04-llama2-hasgeek-paper-session.md

 ## Comparing of pre-trained hyperparameters and the SFT hyperparameters.

-The cosine learning rate in SFT is reduced by an order of one magnitude.
+* The cosine learning rate in SFT is reduced by an order of one magnitude.
 This is likely because in SFT, we want to change the style of information and we don't want to add any new information.
 Hence lower learning rate is picked.

-the weight decay remains the same
+* The weight decay remains the same

-Sequence length also remains the same.
+* Sequence length also remains the same.

 In pre-training, we ask the model to learn the next token.
 In SFT we are asking the model to learn the response tokens.